 - Travel Management manages all of the transactions for travel processes, including booking trips and handling travel-related expenses.

 SAP CO modules

-- Product Costing manages the data about costs required to produce the company's goods and services.
+- Product Costing manages data about the costs required to produce the company's goods and services.
 Product costing analysis can help manage manufacturing costs and optimize efficiencies.